microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_SPOSiteDesignRights/readme.md

     UserPrincipals
       - Required: Yes
-      - Description: List of users with permissions to Site Design
+      - Description: List of users with permissions to Site Design.

     Rights
       - Required: Yes